 E. eHealth

-The EU is in the middle of a digital transformation of healthcare systems.
+The EU is in the middle of a digital transformation of its healthcare systems.
 The digitalisation of health refers to the integration of digital technologies and information management systems into various aspects of the healthcare industry.
 It involves the use of electronic health records, telemedicine, wearable devices, mobile apps, data analytics and other digital tools.
-The digitalisation of the healthcare sector is part of the EU’s digital single market strategy, which aims at closer digital harmonisation between the Member States.
+The digitalisation of the healthcare sector is part of the EU’s digital single market strategy, which aims to achieve closer digital harmonisation between the Member States.

 F. Health Technology Assessment (HTA)